pants721/pants721.github.io/content/posts/ghosts.md

 [taxonomies]
 tags=["yap"]
 +++
-clarity always comes after.
-a piece of knowledge ive picked up many times off the mantle of past mistakes that i take for granted as the floor. it's really a shame because a little clarity would serve me well in my worst moments.

 i think im just a haunted house in my worst moments. the lights are flashing; the wood is creaky and theres always ghosts. its always ghosts.